27 Best Christian apologetics books to read and study

 16. ‘Person of Interest’ by J. Warner Wallace

-"Person of Interest" by J. Warner Wallace follows a cold-case detective's investigation into Jesus' historical impact using "fuse and fallout" strategy without relying on the New Testament—strengthening faith and addressing objections as a compelling Christian apologetics resource.
+"Person of Interest" by J. Warner Wallace follows a cold-case detective's investigation into Jesus' historical impact using a "fuse and fallout" strategy without relying on the New Testament.

 17. ‘Know Why You Believe’ by Paul Little

-"Know Why You Believe" by Paul E. Little (updated by Marie Little) addresses common intellectual challenges to faith—like science vs. Scripture, miracles, suffering, and evil—providing clear, reasoned answers as a classic Christian apologetics book.
+"Know Why You Believe" by Paul E. Little (updated by Marie Little) addresses common intellectual challenges to faith, such as science vs. Scripture, miracles, suffering, and evil.

 18. ‘Stealing from God’ by Frank Turek

-"Stealing from God" by Frank Turek argues atheists inadvertently borrow causality, reason, morality, science, and evidence from God to make their case—exposing flaws in atheism while building a 4-point case for Christianity as a thought-provoking Christian apologetics resource.
+"Stealing from God" by Frank Turek argues that atheists inadvertently borrow causality, reason, morality, science, and evidence from God to make their case.

 19. ‘God's Crime Scene’ by J. Warner Wallace